locationtech/geomesa/docs/user/hbase/usage.rst

 ---------------------

 An instance of an HBase data store can be obtained through the normal GeoTools discovery methods, assuming that the GeoMesa code is on the classpath.

-The HBase data store also requires that an ``hbase-site.xml`` be located on the classpath; the connection parameters for the HBase data store, including ``hbase.zookeeper.quorum`` and ``hbase.zookeeper.property.clientPort``, are obtained from this file.
+The HBase data store also requires that an appropriate ``hbase-site.xml`` file is available on the classpath; the connection parameters for HBase are obtained from this file, including ``hbase.zookeeper.quorum`` and ``hbase.zookeeper.property.clientPort``.

+As an alternative to providing ``hbase-site.xml``, the Zookeeper connection can be specified through the parameter ``hbase.zookeepers``.
+However, this method is not recommended, as other important configurations (including security, if any) from ``hbase-site.xml`` may be required for correct operation.

 .. code-block:: java